Berks County Experienced, Proven IRA Beneficiary Trust Lawyers Near Reading, PA

 - It protects the IRA from withdrawal.
-An IRA trust can be set up so withdrawals can be limited, ensuring your beneficiaries can’t overdraw on the IRA, so they won’t be violating tax rules or limiting interest or tax-free increases in the account.
+An IRA trust can be set up so withdrawals can be limited.
+This ensures your beneficiaries can’t overdraw on the IRA and won’t be violating tax rules or limiting interest or tax-free increases in the account.

 - A trust protects the IRA from beneficiaries.
 If your beneficiary…